ionic-team/capacitor-privacy-screen/README.md

 The Privacy Screen plugin provides functionality to prevent sensitive information from being visible in app switchers and when leaving an app.

+> **Note:** This plugin is supported on Android and iOS platforms only.
+It is not available for web platforms.

 ## Install

 ```bash